-NESDIS also contributes to the national economy by providing environmental data that support resource management in areas such as energy, water, global food supplies, and other economic and environmental resources.
+NESDIS also contributes to the national economy by providing environmental data that support resource management of energy, water, global food supplies and other economic and environmental resources.

 NESDIS Mission/Vision One-Page Information Sheet